Codetoil/TPS-Mod/README.md

-# TPS Mod
+# TPS Mod - How to install
-This mod is for Minecraft Forge for Minecraft v1.7.10 To install simply put this into your "mods" folder in your .minecraft folder
+This mod is for Minecraft Forge for Minecraft v1.7.10 To install simply select the version you want to install in the github page, and then click download.
+If you see "This kind of file may harm your computer", just click OK, as this file is not malicious, and it shows for all jar files.
+My twitter is @littoil, my discord is @Littoil#7253, and my youtube is Littoil.